Table of Contents

 Homemade Puppy Formula

 You can also make your own puppy formula.
+While this is not as nutritionally complete as a commercial milk replacement formula, it can be used until you are able to get a higher-quality milk replacement formula.
 The following recipe comes from Leerburg.com.

 - To 10 ounces of goat’s milk (or canned, full-fat evaporated cow’s milk), add one raw egg yolk.